log2timeline/dftimewolf/docs/recipe-list.md

 ## `grr_flow_collect`

-Download GRR flows.

-Download a GRR flow's results to the local filesystem.
+Download the result of a GRR flow to the local filesystem.

 **Details:**

-Download GRR flows.

-Download a GRR flow's results to the local filesystem.
+Download the result of a GRR flow to the local filesystem.
+Flow IDs are unique *per client*, so both need to be provided in sequence.

 Modules: `GRRFlowCollector`, `LocalFilesystemCopy`